JKniaaa/SC1015-Mini-Project/README.md

 ### Problem Statements:
 **Main problem: Why are some Data Science professionals getting paid more than others?**

-*Potential Insights that can be obtained:*
+*Other potential Insights that can be obtained:*
 1. Distribution of salaries (USD) of Data Science professionals.
 2. The most popular Data Science Job and Job Category.
 3. The most popular destinations to work for Data Science professionals.